+The article presents Study of the Meaning and Purpose of Investigation.
 The essential purpose of the Code of Criminal Procedure is to find the culprit or the mastermind, as we say, behind a crime and ensure that he is brought to justice.
 To perform this function, the courts require evidence supporting the case of the prosecution and if something is found in favour of the accused, it has to be used in favour of the accused.
 Now, how do we find this evidence?
 Who finds this evidence for the court and what is the purpose or object of this process of finding evidence?
 To answer these questions, the present article deals with the meaning and purpose of an investigation under the Code of Criminal Procedure, 1973.

 Meaning of Investigation

 According to §2 (h) of the Code, investigation means a process conducted for the collection of evidence in a particular case by the police or any other authorized person.
 The essential elements of investigation under this provision are:

 - It must be in the form of a process and not merely one act such as recording the complaint.